racket/racket/racket/src/README.txt

  * ... in addition to the traditional variant of Racket: supply `--enable-cs` or `--enable-csdefault` to `configure`.

-   The generated Racket-on-Chez executables will have a "cs" suffix.
+   The generated Racket-on-Chez executables will have a "cs" suffix for `--enable-cs`, and it will not have a "cs" suffix for `--enable-csdefault`.
+Also, plain `make` will still build the traditional Racket implementation with `--enable-cs`; use `make cs` to build and `make install-cs` to inatll.
+With `--enable-csdefault`, plain `make` and `make install` will build and install Racket-on-Chez.

  * ... by itself: supply `--enable-csonly` to `configure`.

    The generated Racket-on-Chez executables will *not* have a "cs" suffix.
+Unlike `--emable-csdefault`, you must specify an existing Racket using `--enable-racket=...`.

+Chez Scheme is included in a Racket source distribution and `configure` detects that source, so no separate download or Git checkout is needed in that case.

-Chez Scheme is included in a Racket source distribution, but not in the main Racket source repository.
-Building Racket-on-Chez requires either a "ChezScheme" build checkout within the build directory or at at an alternate location specified by the `--enable-scheme=...` argument to `configure`.
-If "--enable-scheme=...` is not specified, then a "ChezScheme" directory is copied if it exists to the build subdirectory, otherwise if must be checked out before configuring into the build directory.
+Chez Scheme is not included in the Racket Git repository.
+Building Racket-on-Chez from a Git checkout requires a "ChezScheme" build checkout within the build directory or at at an alternate location specified by the `--enable-scheme=...` argument to `configure`.

 Use the patched version of Chez Scheme at